Jarnomer/gnl/README.md

 }  t_gnl;
 ```

-`BUFFER_SIZE` defines how many characters are read each time.
+`BUFFER_SIZE` defines the amount of characters read.
 If not included during compilation, it is defined by header.

 ```c
 # ifndef BUFFER_SIZE